About the Book

 "As a leader, you should acknowledge your people in your day-to-day interactions with them, not once a month, or during a six-month or annual review.
 You should seek out and always give credit where credit is due, never take credit when it belongs elsewhere, and never take credit alone for something you should be sharing with others."

-First and foremost: The author’s goal with Individual Performer to Manager is to help people enhance their success as an individual performer, and this comes from the perspective where the author always wondered himself whether he had the “right stuff” to keep advancing in his career.
-The book discusses how he worked through self-doubt and his lack of self-confidence.
+Foremost: My goal with "Individual Performer to Manager " is to help people enhance their success as individual performers.
+This perspective stems from my own experience, where I often wondered whether I had the "right stuff" to keep advancing in my career.
+The book discusses how I overcame self-doubt and a lack of self-confidence to earn the respect of my coworkers and management.

 Excerpts from Individual Performer to Manager: